 Note: As a young Malay activist on the street, Zikri Rahman consistently embarks on various interdisciplinary socio-political and cultural activism projects, including Buku Jalanan and Idearaya Festival.
 Currently, he is doing a cultural and literary mapping project of Kuala Lumpur through the lenses of literature with LiteraCity.
 This is an interview conducted by Show Ying Xin on Malaysiakini in 2017.

 "Reading should be encouraged at all times, with an effort to promote books that are worthwhile and that enlarge the recruit's facility to encounter the world of letters and great national problems.
 Further reading will follow as a vocation; the surrounding circumstances will awaken new desires for understanding in the soldiers.
-This result will be produced when, little by little, the recruits observe in their routine tasks the enormous advantages of men who have passed through the school over the remainder of the troop, their capacity for analyzing problems, their superior discipline, which is another of the fundamental things that the school should teach."
+This result will be produced when, little by little, the recruits observe in their routine tasks the enormous advantages of men who have passed through the school over the remainder of the troop, their capacity for analyzing problems, their superior discipline, which is another of the fundamental things that the school should teach."“Which book influences us?
+That must be Che Guevara’s Guerilla Warfare.”
+Zikri Rahman is in black with tied curly long hair.
+His words reveal the ideas and resolution of the left-wing youth.

 --Ernesto Che Guevara, Chapter Three in Guerrilla Warfare